alekzieba/Procrastinot/README.md

 ============

-To install the extension, you must first go to your Chrome extensions settings (you can get there by typing "chrome://extensions") in your omnibox.
+To install the extension, you must first go to your Chrome extensions settings (you can get there by typing "chrome://extensions" in your omnibox).

 Next, download the project folder and drag "Procrastinot.crx" into your extensions settings tab.